MicrosoftDocs/power-platform/power-platform/admin/enable-unified-interface-only.md

 > ![Unified interface apps](media/uci-apps-home-page.png "Unified interface apps")

 > [!NOTE]
 > This change applies to environment URL based sign-in (for example, https://contoso.crm.dynamics.com/) on the web.
 It doesn’t affect users who sign in using home.dynamics.com or other portals.
 The sign-in and home page experience for [!INCLUDE[pn_dyn-365_phones](../includes/pn-dyn-365-phones.md)] and [!INCLUDE [pn-dyn-365-tablets](../includes/pn-dyn-365-tablets.md)] remains unchanged.
-You can learn more at [Signing in and signing out (for iOS users)](https://docs.microsoft.com/dynamics365/customer-engagement/mobile-app/dynamics-365-phones-tablets-users-guide#signing-in-and-signing-out-for-ios-users) and [Signing in and signing out (for Android users)](https://docs.microsoft.com/dynamics365/customer-engagement/mobile-app/dynamics-365-phones-tablets-users-guide#signing-in-and-signing-out-for-android-users).
+You can learn more at [Sign in and sign out](https://docs.microsoft.com/dynamics365/mobile-app/dynamics-365-phones-tablets-users-guide#sign-in-and-sign-out).

 ### Run all apps in Unified Interface Only mode